pop-os/system76-scheduler/README.md

 ### Responsive

 Slightly reduces time given to CPU-bound tasks to give more time to other processes, particularly those awaiting and responding to user inputs.
-This can significantly improve desktop responsiveness at high CPU load for a slight penalty in throughput on CPU-bound tasks.
+This can significantly improve desktop responsiveness for a slight penalty in throughput on CPU-bound tasks.

 ```yaml
 latency: 4ns